nwdigitalradio/n7nix/docs/IMAGE_README.md

 * You should notice the first time the DRAWS image is booted it auto boots a second time.
   * This is to expand the compressed file system.

-* The initial file system image is found at http://archive.compasslinux.org/images/
+* The initial file system image is found at https://www.raspberrypi.org/downloads/raspbian/
-  * image_2018-11-18-compass.zip
+  * Raspbian Buster with desktop
-* The DRAWS RPi image which starts with the Compass image is currently residing here:
+* The DRAWS RPi image which uses the Raspbian with desktop image is currently residing here:
   * http://nwdig.net/downloads/

-* The programs in the following table are added to the compass image.
+* The programs in the following table are added to the Raspbian image.

 ### Table of Installed Programs